kgish/skillzz/README.md

 The application is now up-and-running and can be viewed by pointing your favorite browser at http://localhost:3000.

-If you are cloning this repositry for development purposes, it is recommended that you also do the following from within the project root directory just after you run `bunde install`:
+If you are cloning this repository for development purposes, it is recommended that you also do the following from within the project root directory just after you run `bundle install`:

     $ rvm use ruby-2.2.2@skillzz --create
     $ rvm --rvmrc ruby-2.2.2@skillzz